itsdfish/CHSH_Test/docs/src/chsh.md

     n_obs
 )
 ```
+The simulated data for each measurement context is summarized below:
 ```julia
 (y12 = [17, 17, 5, 11], y32 = [5, 28, 6, 11], y34 = [1, 25, 14, 10], y14 = [9, 7, 24, 10], n_obs = 50)
 ```

 ### Estimate Parameters

+In the next code block, we estimate the parameters for each measurement context using the No U-Turn sampler.

 ```julia
 chains1 = sample(